Openbank-Java-Bootcamp/Wonder-coders-CRM-Data-Layer/README.md

 ## Technical aspects

-The game is entirely based on the App class and its initialize() method.
+The application is entirely based on the App class and its initialize() method.
 This method initializes the application, sets a list of commands and asks the user for next command to execute.
 Every method nedded in the App is inside this list of commands.

 The methods contained in AppHelp class ask and receive information from the user or show information to the user.